daanx/isocline/readme.md

 # Editing with Repline

-Repline tries to be mostly compatible with standard [GNU Readline].
+Repline tries to be mostly compatible with standard [GNU Readline] key bindings.

 ### Overview:
 ```apl